 Yeast of Pharisees and Yeast of Herod

-Jesus sumarized what he has been doing with a sermon to the disciples after another trip in the boat.
+Jesus summarized what he has been doing with a sermon to the disciples after another trip in the boat.
 The subject this time?
 Two forms of yeast.
+This article explores.

 Jesus Reviews feeding 5000 and 4000

 13Then he left them, got back into the boat and crossed to the other side.